 Diving Thailand Tip: For dive trips to Richelieu Rock and the Similan islands, take a night bus to Khao Lak and book your diving in centres there.
 It can get busy so consider contacting a dive centre in advance to ensure your place.

-Venomous Animals in Thailand: Monitor Lizards
+Dangerous Animals in Thailand: Monitor Lizards

 Wild Animals in Thailand: Monkeys

 Thailand has a variety of different species of monkey.
 Macaques are probably the most common monkey that you can see on the mainland and also on some of the islands.
 They live in huge families so often where this is one, there are lots more.
 I love seeing them in Khao Yai National Park as they are still a respectful distance away from humans, whereas places like Lopburi you can see them but they can be aggressive and often steal items from visitors.
 I also heard some good advice once which was not to smile at monkeys – they see the act of baring your teeth as a threat.

 Dusky Langur Monkeys – These monkeys are fairly rare but can be seen in various places around Thailand.
 I have personally seen them in Khao Sok National Park, Railay beach and Khao Sam Roi Yot National Park.

 Thailand Animal Abuse: Be aware that monkeys should be in the wild and never pay for a photo with a ‘pet’ monkey as monkeys are treated as a tourist attraction.
 They often have their teeth removed, are wearing nappies and on chains.
 Read here for more things to avoid doing in Thailand

 Wild Gibbons in Thailand